-Here’s everything we know about Killing Eve Season 3, including the Season 3 premiere episode release date, the cast, and big questions we need the show to answer.
+Here’s everything we know about Killing Eve Season 3, including the release date, cast, and big questions we need the show to answer.

-When Will the Killing Eve Season 3 Premiere Episode Air?
+When was the Killing Eve Season 3 premiere date?

-How Many Episodes Are in Killing Eve Season 3?
+How many episodes were in Killing Eve Season 3?

-Season 3 will most likely have eight one-hour episodes, just like Seasons 1 and 2.
+Season 3 had eight one-hour long episodes, just like Seasons 1 and 2.

 Killing Eve was renewed for Season 3 back in April 2019, according to a report by Deadline.
 It was also noted in Deadline’s report that Season 3 would have a new show-runner in Suzanne Heathcote.
 Heathcote takes the reins from Season 2 show-runner Emerald Fennell, who previously took over for Season 1 creator and scribe Phoebe Waller-Bridge.